DelazJ/MapsPrinter/docs/index.md

    (as explained below).
 1. Enter a custom `Export resolution` to apply to all the outputs.
    If not set, each layout is exported using its own set resolution.
-1. From the `...` menu of `Output folder of exported maps`, select `Save to Directory` and the output folder
+1. Press the `...` button of `Output folder of exported maps` to browse your file explorer and select the output folder
 1. Click `Run` to execute.

    Maps will be output to the indicated folder.
 Check the log tab for issues,